 Students who are transferring to JJC from another university or college within the U.S. on an F-1 visa may be exempt from submitting English Language Proficiency scores, except when transferring from an Intensive English Language Training/ESL program.

-To prove U.S. high school equivalency: Students must provide official transcripts in a sealed envelope or proof of high school equivalency (GED).
-If high school was not completed within the U.S., then the transcript(s) must include a certified English translation.
+To prove U.S. high school equivalency: Students must submit a document/documents which indicate they have completed the equivalency of high school in their home country.
+If high school equivalency documents are not in English, then a certified English translation must be attached to the documents.
 JJC reserves the right to request additional evaluation by a third-party service such as Educational Credential Evaluators (ECE) or World Education Services (WES), at the expense of the student, if necessary.

 To prove college/university equivalency: If the student completed college level courses abroad, JJC will only accept 'course-by-course' credential evaluations conducted by a NACES approved organization such as ECE or WES.